Sports News Roundup: Tennis-Nadal scripts best start to a season, Medvedev keeps No.1 insights; Cricket-South Africa paceman Ngidi ruled out of second New Zealand test and more | Sports-Games

 Games-Athletes free to protest about social injustice at Birmingham Commonwealth Games

-Competitors at this year's Commonwealth Games in Birmingham will be allowed to take a knee or display a symbol in solidarity with a cause after organizers unveiled a set of "guiding principles" for athlete advocacy on Wednesday.
-Athletes can wave an Aboriginal or Pride flag during a victory lap, raise a fist on the podium or speak out in favor of other social justice causes.
+Competitors at this year's Commonwealth Games in Birmingham will be allowed to take a knee or display a symbol in solidarity with a cause after organisers unveiled a set of "guiding principles" for athlete advocacy on Wednesday.
+Athletes can wave an Aboriginal or Pride flag during a victory lap, raise a fist on the podium or speak out in favour of other social justice causes.

 Cycling-Britain's most successful Olympian Kenny retires, takes up coaching